 If you are pursuing endorsement or licensure to teach as a special educator (the Endorsement Track or Teacher Track), your online program will include two required practicum experiences.
 In addition to meeting requirements for supervised field experience, the practicum allows you to apply what you are learning in your online graduate program to a classroom environment and receive real-time feedback that makes you a more effective educator.

 At least 12 weeks prior to the start of your practicum course, you will begin to prepare for your practicum with help from your Student Success Coordinator and Practicum Director.
 The steps you need to take in order to confirm your placement with your district and KU’s Department of Special Education are illustrated in the diagram below.

-Click here to watch the video.
-After watching the Practicum Placement Webinar, should you still have questions, your Student Success Coordinator and Faculty Advisor are here to guide you through the process.
+Your Student Success Coordinator and Faculty Advisor are here to guide you through the practicum process.
 For general questions about the practicum experience process, please reach out to your Student Success Coordinator at 877-393-9455.
-For technical questions regarding practicum forms or eligibility, please contact Dr. Marti Elford at firstname.lastname@example.org.
-Please submit all requirements and documentation as directed below: See Step 4.
+For technical questions regarding practicum forms or eligibility, please contact Dr. Marti Elford at email@example.com.
+Please submit all requirements and documentation as directed below in Step 4.

 If you are interested in completing practicum within your own classroom, it should have at least 10 children with disabilities.
 In addition, you must have a teacher in your school whose current teaching endorsement matches the one that you are working towards.